Published Jul 27, 2022

 Who can resist a beautiful bright red glaze?
-But red is also one of the most difficult colors to achieve in ceramic glazes.
+Unfortunately, red is also one of the most difficult colors to achieve in ceramic glazes.
 But it may not be as tough as you thought—as long as you choose the right method for your work.

 Chinese ceramic lore includes the tragic tale of a potter who became so frustrated with his many failures to produce a red glazed pot for his emperor that he finally threw himself into his kiln.
 When the kiln cooled and was opened, so the tale goes, the finest red glazes were found.
 Modern materials make it considerably easier to produce red glazes, although challenges remain.
 Knowing the chemistry and firing requirements of the types of red glazes will save you from throwing yourself into your kiln.